 Its Origins and Goals

 It was in 2008, as the piracy in the Gulf of Aden ran rampant, that the European Union council acting according to several resolutions of the UN security councilas well as international maritime law, issued its joint action 851.
-This called for the creation of a military maritime task force with mission to: protect the vessels of the world food programme; deter, prevent and repress piracy and armed robbery at sea; monitor fishing operations off the coast of Somalia and support other either UN or international operations.
+This necessitated the creation of a military maritime task force with the following tasks: protect the vessels of the world food program; deter, prevent and repress piracy and armed robbery at sea; monitor fishing operations off the coast of Somalia and support other either UN or international operations.

 Its structure and assets